hinescd/bologna/README.md

 names in instructions before defining the name), and a name cannot be defined more than once.
 The same memory address can be referred to by multiple names, but this should be avoided and is subject to change.

+### Repeat
+Repeats allow the programmer to initialize memory locations more easily.
+To make memory address `0` store the number `5`, you can just tell the preprocessor to generate 5 `incr 0` commands instead of writing them all out yourself.
+This would be done by `#REPEAT 5 incr 0`.
+The repeat preprocessor command can use names in the instruction to be repeated, but the number of times to repeat the instruction needs to be a constant.